Nasal fracture - aftercareBroken nose

-You can keep doing most daily activities, but be cautious when doing them.
-Try not to lift anything heavy unless your doctor says its okay.
-If you have a cast or splint, wear this until your doctor says its okay to take it off.
+You can keep doing most daily activities, but use extra care.
+Try not to lift anything heavy unless your provider says it is OK.
+If you have a cast or splint, wear this until your provider says it is OK to take it off.

-You may have to avoid sports for a period of weeks.
-When your doctor clears you to play again, make sure to wear protective gear to guard your face and nose.
+You may have to avoid sports for a while.
+When your provider tells you it is safe to play again, make sure to wear face and nose guards.

-Do not remove any packing or splints without your doctors orders.
+DO NOT remove any packing or splints unless your doctor tells you to.

-For stuffiness, take hot showers to breathe in the steam.
-This will help break up mucus and clear any dried blood or mucus that builds up after surgery.
+Take hot showers to breathe in the steam.
+This will help ease stuffiness and break up mucus or dried blood that builds up after surgery.

-For any dried blood or drainage, you may need to clean the inside of your nose.
+You may also need to clean the inside of your nose to get rid of dried blood or drainage.
 Use a cotton swab dipped in warm soapy water and carefully wipe the inside of each nostril.

-If you take any medications nasally, talk to your doctor before using any of these medications.
+If you take any medicines nasally, talk to your provider before using them.